ibrettyoudid/swissarmyknife/README.md

 Each dimension can optionally have a `Dynamic` index (ie. making that dimension work like a Map)

 Uses putGrid to display `SubArrayD`s with as many dimensions as you like

+## Matrix

+Matrix arithmetic and some solvers for simultaneous linear equations

 ## MyPretty2